algernon-A/PlopTheGrowables/README.md

 ## Meta
 ### Modders
-Modders (and Modders (and aspiring modders!), as always I'm available and happy to chat about what I've done and answer any questions, and also about how you can implement anything that I've done for your own mods.
-Come grab me on the Cities: Skylines Modding Discord! modders!), as always I'm available and happy to chat about what I've done and answer any questions, an
+Modders (and aspiring modders!), as always I'm available and happy to chat about what I've done and answer any questions, and also about how you can implement anything that I've done for your own mods.
+Come grab me on the [Cities Skylines Modding Discord](https://discord.gg/HTav7ARPs2)!

+Pull requests welcome!
+Note that translations should be submitted via CrowdIn (see link above), and not by PR.

 ### Credits
 Thanks to TPB, the creator of the original Plop the Growables mod for Cities: Skylines 1, which inspired the idea of this one.